Aerial view of Breakneck Ridge over the Hudson River

 Pyrolysis / Biochar

-Use heat without oxygen to lock carbon in biochar, stabilize biogenic carbon, and feed soils with a slow-release amendment.
+Heat without oxygen locks carbon into biochar, stabilizes biogenic carbon, and feeds soils with a slow-release amendment.

 Composting